ihrke/pypillometry/index.rst

 Example Notebooks
 -----------------

 These examples are available as executable Jupyter Notebooks from the `Github repository <https://github.com/ihrke/pypillometry/tree/master/docs>`_ (the files ending in `.ipynb`).
+The link to the notebook files is given at the end of each page.

 .. toctree::